 Fever or chills

-Redness, swelling, pain, excess bleeding, or pus from where the catheter was inserted
+Redness, swelling, pain, excess bleeding, or discharge from the insertion site

 Nausea or vomiting